mohammad-alsharif/Project2/Readme.md

 In the table I used ‫“‬UITableViewCell.EditingStyle.delete‫”‬ to delete the row selected by the user

 ### Upcomming Feature :
-Chick List
+Chick List,
-Sort the items
+Sort the items,
 Add Date Picker